khalid-hussain/morals-and-behaviour/8-practical-morality.md

 needs, and who will reject everything that is of no use to him [will be drawing on] one of the best sources of good sense and wisdom.

-183. The Prophet (Peace be upon him)---the model of all goodness, whose character was praised by Allāh, in whom Allāh gathered together the most diverse and perfect virtues, and whom He kept from sin---was in the habit of visiting the sick, accompanied by his friends.
+183. The Prophet !pbuh---the model of all goodness, whose character was praised by Allāh, in whom Allāh gathered together the most diverse and perfect virtues, and whom He kept from sin---was in the habit of visiting the sick, accompanied by his friends.
 They went to the boundaries of